Eat, sleep, surf, repeat?

-A good and dedicated surfer must be interested in metrology and oceanography.
+A good and dedicated surfer should naturally be into in metrology and oceanography.
 Becoming a better surfer means knowing the upcoming surf conditions and the easiest way of doing that is getting into the rhythm of checking the reports and charts daily.

-Knowing the upcoming weather will not only help you to figure out what to wear and how to make plans, but you’ll learn how to plan and predict the near-future plans as well.
+Knowing the upcoming weather will not only help you to figure out what to wear and how to make plans, but you’ll learn how to plan and predict the near-future scenarios as well.

 Learn the local surf breaks

 After you’ve learned how to read a surf forecast, you are becoming way more aware of the advantages were to ride for the weekend-end getaway to surf.
 It’s always a great idea to have alternative back-up’s in life, especially when you are a surfer.
-Sometimes when the sell has been inconsistent – knowing different breaks around your home area will increase the chances of catching great surf at least somewhere nearby.
+Sometimes when the swells have been inconsistent – knowing different breaks around your home area will increase the chances of catching good surf at least somewhere nearby.

 So, experiment surfing your home breaks more often – to figure out which swells works on different conditions.